-Home to the UK's most southerly point, the Lizard Peninsula is an outcrop of land on the South Coast of Cornwall that’s unusual geography and picturesque landscape and coastline have made it a point of interest both for visitors and scientists.
+Home to the UK's most southerly point, the Lizard Peninsula is an outcrop of land on the south coast of Cornwall that’s unusual geography and picturesque landscape and coastline have made it a point of interest for both visitors and scientists alike.

-With only two roads on to the peninsula, development has remained fairly low, and the various villages display their long seafaring heritage with pride.
+With only two roads on to the peninsula, the Lizard has maintained a lovely paused-in-time feel, with the various villages displaying their long seafaring heritage with pride.
 Conversely, the sparseness and unique location at the most southerly part of mainland Britain has also drawn much innovation to the area.
 Guglielmo Marconi chose the Lizard for his radio transmission station, which was part of the first transatlantic radio message, and the flat Goonhilly Downs are home to an earth station currently working on a Moon exploration project.

-Hopefully, this can serve as our guide to anything and everything worth your time on the Lizard, from secluded coves to Segway adventures.
+Hopefully, this can serve as your guide to anything and everything worth your time on the Lizard Peninsula, from secluded coves to Segway adventures.
 You’ll find some personal recommendations here too, straight from the mouths of Classic employees who know this area better than anyone.
 Enjoy!

 Find out more